catbee-technologies/ng-catbee/README.md

 ## Packages
 - `@ng-catbee/monaco-editor`: Angular components and services for integrating the Monaco Editor into Angular applications.
+- `@ng-catbee/utils`: A modern Angular utility library providing a collection of helpful functions and services.

 ## Project Structure
 - `packages/`: Contains individual Angular libraries.